ray165/AB-Test/README.md

 The library is having trouble engaging with users through their interact button.
 To change things up, they hope renaming the interact-button will lead to a much higher click through rate.
 To identify a better alternative to interact, an AB test is done with four different variants: Connect, Learn, Help, and Services.

 <img src="https://github.com/ray165/AB-Test/blob/master/Heatmap%20Homepage%20Version%201%20-%20Interact,%205-29-2013.jpg?raw=true" width="550">

+Calculation:
+Finding which click through rate is the best is not simply grabbing the highest number.
+Rather, we need to figure out whether it was caused by randomness.
+If the variant's click through rate isn't expected to be consistent, then it may not be an ideal choice.